 The first step in identifying these vulnerabilities is performing External Penetration Testing.

-Also known as a pentest, an external penetration test is designed to assess the vulnerability and risk to your organization’s external or perimeter systems.
+An External Vulnerability Assessment is designed to evaluate an organization’s external-facing infrastructure to uncover vulnerabilities and outdated software.
 Any system that connects to the internet is a part of the perimeter.
-And with 70% of security breaches coming at the hands of external actors, an external pentest is a crucial part of any risk management strategy.
+And with 70% of security breaches coming at the hands of external actors, an External Vulnerability Assessment is a crucial part of any risk management strategy.

-With new threats and exploits being discovered daily, your organization’s vulnerability risk management process should account for regular external penetration testing.
-Testing is a snapshot in time of your current security posture.
+With new threats and exploits being discovered daily, your organization’s vulnerability risk management process should account for regular external vulnerability assessments.
+The assessment is a snapshot in time of your current security posture.
 Depending on your business vertical, it is recommended that testing be performed monthly or at least quarterly.
 It is particularly important after the network undergoes any significant changes as new security gaps may arise.
-Compliance regulated industries may require Penetration Testing annually to ensure compliance.
+Compliance-regulated industries may require external assessments annually to ensure compliance.

 What Is an Internal Vulnerabilities Assessment?

-Whereas external pentests assess the health of your organization’s perimeter systems, an internal vulnerability assessment is designed to detect threats to your network assets from within your network.
+Whereas external assessments evaluate the health of your organization’s perimeter systems, an internal vulnerability assessment is designed to detect threats to your network assets from within your network.
 The assessment gives broad and deep visibility into internal vulnerabilities, the objective being to scan and safeguard your assets against a variety of scenarios such as:

 - Misconfigured hardware

 Environments with gaps in their security posture can serve as a gateway for threat actors to gain access to sensitive information and wreak havoc across your organization’s network.
 An internal vulnerability assessment not only tests for the presence of malware and bots in the current environment but will provide a detailed report of any security gaps present so that you can prioritize them based on the threat level.